-You will then want to pick the best title for your movie, carefully name your characters—and everything else in your script.
-Choosing the best words, writing with strictest economy, and using movie verbs should impress readers and producers.
-Consider general screenwriting pointers and specific tips and suggestions on writing good screenplay action narratives and winning screenplay dialogue.
+Here comes the "secret sauce" (but only if you want your screenplay to stand out from the rest in the pile):That should impress readers and producers.
+You might also consider general screenwriting pointers and specific tips and suggestions on writing good screenplay action narratives and winning screenplay dialogue.

-Or you could just push the "Help!" bubble below to get help with your screenplay . .
+Or you could just push the launch button below to get help with your screenplay . .